-- Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) - Routine foot care for members with certain medical conditions affecting the lower limbs
+- Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs). - Routine foot care for members with certain medical conditions affecting the lower limbs

-\$20 copay for each Medicare-covered podiatry service.
+\$35 copay for each Medicare-covered podiatry service.

-OUT-OF-NETWORK 50% coinsurance for
+50% coinsurance for Medicare-covered visit (based on the Medicare allowable amount).

-Services that are covered for you What you must pay when you get these services Podiatry services (continued) Medicare-covered visit (based on the Medicare allowable amount).
-Prostate cancer screening exams For men, age 50 and older, covered services include the following once every 12 months: • Digital rectal exam IN-NETWORK There is no coinsurance, copayment, or deductible for an annual PSA test.
+Prostate cancer screening exams

-Digital rectal exam
+For men, age 50 and older, covered services include the following once every 12 months:

-Prostate Specific Antigen (PSA) test
+- Digital rectal exam - Prostate Specific Antigen (PSA) test